 15/10/2014 03:37 PM

-Reports this year claim that UK homes are shrinking, leaving families with half the amount of living space they had 90 years ago.
+In 2018 research suggested that the average home in Britain has shrunk by 20% since the 1970's.
 So it goes without saying that any space, inside or out is more precious than ever, fuelling interest in the whole ‘small gardens’ concept.

 This is good news for those of us with limited space as gardening experts and garden designers focus their attention on small gardens.
-We’ve all seen features in home and garden magazines showing innovative ways of making the most of a little patch; there’s plenty of inspiration out there for the small garden owner!
+We have all seen features in home and garden publications that demonstrate innovative ideas to really make the most of your small garden.

 How To Make The Most Of Small Gardens